Saturday, May 13, 2017

 Yes, there is a lot of place for you to place your feet on the mat: as an individual with an average size foot, (Most feet are about 6 inches wide by a 12 inches (foot) long).
 However, when the greens get really fast and you change your delivery angle to almost 40 degrees, (photo of Matthew Ayres, Australia) the advantage of the new rule can be seen.
 (Note how important the "a part of the foot" on or over the mat; becomes as we respect the rule of Foot faulting).

-As we turn ourself away from the Center Line for a wide stance and delivery Line; as ofteh happens when a moved jack is moved off centre line to the side of the head; or necessary for fast greens, we must be careful of "Walking the Mat".
-(When talking about faster greens we are make reference to the extremely wide final bias swing on the last few inches as your bowl stops).
+As we turn ourself away from the Center Line for a wide stance and delivery Line; as often happens when a moved jack is moved off centre line to the side of the head; or necessary for fast greens; we must be careful of "Walking the Mat".
+(When talking about faster greens we are making reference to the extremely wide final bias swing on the last few inches as your bowl stops).

 Remember, the "Center Line" goes up the center of the green and passes through the jack which is at end start in the center of this line.
 The back and front edge of the mat runs left to right parallel along the "Mat Line" .
 (You can not turn your mat toward the jack or have it moved off the center line)